ari-anha/Nasa-image-search/README.md

 # Nasa Image Search App

-The actual app has been deployed here:[link to app].
+The actual app has been deployed [here](https://nasa-image-search.vercel.app/).

 ## The brief